Insights of a Neurodivergent Clinician

 Shared Psycho-Social Risks

-In addition to having shared brain circuitry, traits, and symptoms, we also have shared psycho-social risks and similar experiences.
+In addition to sharing brain circuitry and traits, ADHDers and Autistic individuals also face shared psycho-social risks and similar experiences.

 Addiction

-Addiction is common among both ADHDers and Autistics and may be related to a tendency to self-medicate, self-soothe overactive nervous systems, regulate sensory experiences, or may occur in the context of co-occurring depression/anxiety.
+Addiction is common among both ADHDers and Autistic people and may be related to a tendency to self-medicate, self-soothe overactive nervous systems, regulate sensory experiences, or as a result of co-occurring depression or anxiety.

-• A recent study in Sweden found that Autistic folks with average to high intelligent quotients (IQ) were twice as likely to struggle with addiction to alcohol or other drugs.
-Among autistics, drugs are sometimes used to cope with social stress and sensory problems (Szalavitz).
-There is also a high prevalence of behavioral impulsivity/addiction to shopping, gambling, and internet gaming among Autistics (Szalavitz).
+While it was once thought that addiction was low among Autistic people, this appears not to be the case when looking at those without an intellectual disability.
+A recent study in Sweden found that Autistic individuals with average to high IQs were twice as likely to struggle with addiction to either alcohol or other drugs (Butwicka, 2017).
+Drugs are often used by Autistic people to cope with social stress and sensory sensitivities (Szalavitz).
+Additionally, Autistics have a higher prevalence of impulsivity-related addictions, including shopping, gambling, and internet gaming (Szalavitz).

 OCD

-Both have significantly higher rates of OCD, and similar neural circuitry is involved in all three conditions.
+Both ADHDers and Autistic individuals have significantly higher rates of Obsessive-Compulsive Disorder (OCD).
+Research indicates similar neural circuitry differences are involved in all three conditions.

-• The prevalence rate for OCD among ADHDers is estimated to be around 30% Geller et al., 2002 And 25% of people with OCD are estimated to have ADHD (Walitza et al., 2008).
+• An estimate for the rate of OCD among ADHDers is around 30% and conversely about 25% of people with OCD are estimated to also be an ADHDer (Geller et al., 2002, Walitza et al., 2008).

-• It is speculated that a larger proportion of people with OCD may also be Autistic.
+• There is also speculation that a larger proportion of people with OCD may also be Autistic.
 A population-based study in Denmark found familial links between OCD and Autism.
 They found that people diagnosed with Autism were 2x as likely to be diagnosed with OCD later in life.
 And people diagnosed with OCD were 4x more likely to be diagnosed with Autism later in life (Meier et al., 2015).

 Self-Harm and Suicidality

-Self-harm behavior and suicidality are high among both groups.
-The risk is likely amplified among ADHDers and Autistics with other marginalized identities.
-Self-harm may occur as an attempt to regulate sensory load or may be used as an attempt to regulate difficult emotions.
+Self-harm behavior and suicidality are alarmingly high among both ADHDers and Autistic people.
+The risk is likely amplified among those with other marginalized identities.
+Self-harm may be an attempt to regulate sensory load or manage difficult emotions.

-• Rates are similarly high among Autistics—a recent longitudinal study involving 6.5 million people found that autistics were three times more likely to both attempt suicide and to die by suicide.
-Suicidality was more elevated among women and those with a co-occurring mood disorder such as anxiety or depression (South et al.)
+When it comes to Autistics rates were just as high, a longitudinal study found that they were three times more likely to attempt or die by suicide than neurotypicals.
+This was more elevated among women and those with co-occurring anxiety and depression (South et al.).

 Eating Disorders

-While the rates vary, most researchers agree that about 23% of people diagnosed with anorexia nervosa are Autistic.
-However, many agree this is likely an underrepresentation due to the fact ASD often goes undiagnosed within this population (Westwood and Tchanturia).
+While rates vary, researchers agree that approximately 23% of people diagnosed with anorexia nervosa are also Autistic.
+However, this is likely an underrepresentation due to the fact that Autism is often undiagnosed in women (Westwood and Tchanturia).

 Victimization

-Both groups have elevated rates of peer victimization.
-This happens at even higher rates among ADHD/Autistics with additional marginalized identities.
+Both ADHDers and Autistic individuals experience high rates of peer victimization, with even higher rates among those with additional marginalized identities.

-• Recent research has demonstrated that Autistic Trans/Gender-Diverse individuals and women are more likely to be survivors of violent victimization.
-Some risk factors include the challenge in social reasoning, missing contextual cues, and a tendency to take things literally.
-In one study, Autistic adults were 7.3 times more likely to endorse having experienced sexual assault from a peer during adolescence (Weiss and Fardella).
+Research has shown that Autistic women and genderqueer individuals are more likely to be survivors of violent victimization.
+Risk factors include a tendency to be overly trusting and naive, missing when people are attempting to manipulate them, and a tendency to take things literally.
+One study indicated that Autistic adults were 7.3 times more likely to report having experienced sexual assault from a peer as a teen (Weiss and Fardella).

 See this content in the original post